For the full details on Web Stories, be sure to read our blog post with all the details on best SEO practices.

 Our recommendation is to set up a separate Google Analytics Profile to track Web Stories.
 Traffic to Web Stories is not really the same as traffic to your site.
 If you combine stories with your primary Analytics, you’ll see a surge of users who are virtually un-monetized.
 All that will do is hurt your RPM calculation, while also making everything harder to track.

-To set up a separate Google Analytics profile for your web stories you can follow these easy steps:
+To set up a separate Universal Analytics (GA3) profile for your web stories you can follow these easy steps

 In Google Analytics go to Admin > Property.